Hubbard Hall Opera Theater

 This year’s hosts include:

-Ed and Lane Bruske, Wendy DuVall, Barbara and David Freund, Joanne and David Fuller, Jeffrey and Fran Goldstone, Janet McGhee, Alix Jones and Jason Dolmetsch, Zena and Thom Jones, Nancy Krauss, Caz and Kerry Lewis, Barbara and Steven Peterson, Lois and John Scheaff, Gail Schoenbeck, Larry Sconzo, and George and Sue Vanhook.
+David and Deb Borthwick, Ed and Lane Bruske, Wendy DuVall, Barbara Freund and David Owen, Joanne and David Fuller, Jeffrey and Fran Goldstone, Janet McGhee, Alix Jones and Jason Dolmetsch, Zena and Thom Jones, Nancy Krauss, Caz and Kerry Lewis, Barbara and Steven Peterson, Lois and John Sheaff, Gail Schoenbeck, and George and Sue Vanhook.